This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Refrigerate in an airtight container for up to a week.
+Stored in an airtight container in the fridge, it lasts up to 7 days.

 Ways To Use Leftover Ingredients